 ||Active comparators without a control group (i.e., head-to-head comparison studies, comparisons of two active interventions as defined above)|

-KQ 3: Harms associated with interventions, (e.g., anxiety, stigma, maternal musculoskeletal injuries, small for gestational age infants)
+KQ 3: Harms associated with interventions, (e.g., anxiety, stigma, maternal musculoskeletal injuries), harms related to insufficient weight gain (e.g., small for gestational age infants)

 |KQ 1: Behavioral changes (e.g., physical activity level)

-KQ 2: Cardiometabolic measures (e.g., glucose levels, blood pressure, lipid levels)
+KQ 2: Cardiometabolic measures (e.g., glucose level, blood pressure, lipid level)

-KQ 3: Controlled clinical trials; cohort or case-control studies reporting harms related to interventions to reduce gestational weight gain and prepregnancy weight are also eligible
+KQ 3: Cohort or case-control studies reporting harms related to interventions to reduce gestational weight gain and prepregnancy weight are also eligible

 |All other study designs*|